OpenUpSA/cookiecutter-django-dokku/{{cookiecutter.project_slug}}/README.md

 ### Python

-Dependencies are managed via Pipfile in the docker container.
+Dependencies are managed via poetry in the docker container.

 Add and lock dependencies in a temporary container:

-    docker-compose run --rm web pipenv install pkgname==1.2.3
+    docker-compose run --rm web poetry add pkgname==1.2.3

 Rebuild the image to contain the new dependencies:

     docker-compose build web

-Make sure to commit updates to Pipfile and Pipfile.lock to git
+Make sure to commit updates to pyproject.toml and poetry.lock to git

 ### Javascript and CSS